Garz49/BattleShot/README.md

 ## Licence

-This project is under MIT Licence
+This project is under MIT Licence.